uholeschak/ediabaslib/docs/Page_specification.md

   * `new_page:<page_name>`: Switches to the new page (configuration) with the name `<page_name>`. `<page_name>` is the name in the node `<page name ="page_name">`.

 The broadcast could be also received by the [`BroadcastReceived`](#receiving-broadcasts-broadcastreceived) user function.

+# Special jobs
+There are some job, that require special handling:
+* With `STATUS_MESSWERTBLOCK_LESEN` or `STATUS_BLOCK_LESEN` multiples values could be requested simultanously.
+  The job requires the entries from the table `MESSWERTETAB` or `SG_FUNKTIONEN` with column `ARG` as arument.
+  The first argument `JA` or `NEIN` specifies if the last ECU request is reused.
+  The number of arguments is limited by the ECU, the typical limit is 10.
+* For reading `STATUS_MESSWERTBLOCK_X` the corresponding `MESSWERTBLOCK_X_SCHREIBEN` is to be called first once (`MS450DS0.PRG` only).